CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 2. A black **X marker** appears at the clicked position (snapped to nearest event)
 3. A black **X marker** appears on the gamma_self trajectory showing the **counterfactual outcome** if that primitive had the clicked value
 4. Both **readout gauges update** showing the hypothetical primitive value and resulting gamma_self position
-5. **Drag the X marker** up/down to explore different counterfactual scenarios in real-time
+5. **Drag the X marker** vertically (up/down) to explore different counterfactual scenarios in real-time
+   - The trajectory plot automatically updates showing the alternative outcome
+   - The gamma_self gauge shows the new hypothetical endpoint
+   - Move the X marker through the full range (-10 to +10) to test sensitivities
 6. **Shift+Click elsewhere** to test a different primitive/event (previous X markers clear automatically)

 **Use Cases:**
 - "What if resonance had been higher at day 14?" (counterfactual exploration)
 - "How much would increasing altruism at day 21 improve the outcome?" (sensitivity analysis)
 - "Would lowering visibility at day 7 prevent the final breakup?" (intervention testing)
+- "Find the tipping point: at what fidelity value does the trajectory cross into positive territory?"

+**Visual Indicators:**
+- **Black X symbol** on primitive plot: Hypothetical value being tested
+- **Black X symbol** on trajectory plot: Where gamma_self would end up with that value
+- **Orange dashed trajectory**: Predicted path with the counterfactual change
+- **Gauge readouts**: Show hypothetical primitive value and resulting gamma_self position

+**Important Notes:**
-**Note:** Counterfactual markers (X) are **exploratory only** - they don't modify your data.
-Use regular marker dragging to actually commit changes.
+- Counterfactual markers (X) are **exploratory only** - they don't modify your data
+- Use regular marker dragging to actually commit changes
+- X markers are **not saved** to CSV files (reserved for diagnostics only)
+- To clear counterfactual markers: Shift+Click on a different primitive plot

 ### 6. Delete Events (NEW - Phase 2.2)
 **Goal:** Remove unwanted or placeholder events from a scenario